The Truth about storing batteries on concrete

 So how do i make my battery last longer?

 Inspect your battery for signs of damage, wear and tear or abnormalities often.
-Batteries do not like extreme temperatures so if you have a battery under bonnet, ensure that it is designed with the correct heat shielding.
+Batteries do not like extreme temperatures so if you have a battery under bonnet deep cycle battery, ensure that it is designed with the correct heat shielding.

 Ensure that your charging system is at the correct voltage for the battery to avoid over/under charging, and if you have any concerns, pop in to our battery store and we can test and inspect your battery!